roberts/standard/README.md

 For project longevity, these wallets are updateable in the contract.
 This allows teams to use a marketing manager for launch and a different marketing manager for ongoing efforts or just for natural turnover in positions over time.
 You have the new team member in that role create a fresh wallet only they have control over then we update the smart contract to divert the appropriate tax revenue to that wallet.

+### Withdraw Tokens

+There are 2 functions for withdrawing tokens in the contract:

+- withdrawStuckTokens() - This function withdraws the tokens in the contract
+- withdrawStuckETH() - This function withdraws the Ethereum in the contract

+## Enable Trading

+The following function enables trading of tokens:

+- enableTrading() - This function launches the Uniswap V2 Liquidity Pool with the tokens in the contract and ETH in the contract

+### Ownership

+There are 2 functions for ownership in the Contract Standard:

+- transferOwnership() - This function transfers the contract to another Ethereum address
+- renounceOwnership() - This function sends the contract to the Dead Address

 ## Contract Standard Does NOT Contain

 Here is a list of things I have seen in smart contracts for ERC-20 tokens that I believe are not in the best long-term interest of the project's community and will not include in this contract standard.
 This contract standard does NOT contain the following:

 - No Transfer Fee
+- No Whitelist
+- No Blacklist